My name is Matt and I live in this beautiful city we will talk about today.

 Scooter Tours in Barcelona are super popular!

-For one good reason!
-Not only can you explore the city in a genuine way but you can also see plenty of beautiful modern buildings.
+For several good reasons.
+You can you explore the city in a genuine way and you are able to see plenty of beautiful modern buildings along the way.
 Plus, you get from A to B in little time.

 So, is there any cool tours in Barcelona by scooter?